 It’s been proven multiple times that with an optimized listing, you could improve the organic search up to ten times.
 This is possible because Google is frequently picking up keywords related to your business and matching it to local search queries.

 Also, did you notice that one of the top 3 in the image above belongs to the optimized florist shop that was shown earlier?
-Obviously, this business is already ranking for the term ‘florist in Singapore’ and for a keyword that has about 700 monthly searches, I would say that this company is in a very good spot to get massive online traffic, even without having to pay for ads 🙂
+This business is already ranking for the term ‘florist in Singapore’ and for a keyword that has about 700 monthly searches, I would say that this company is in a very good spot to get massive online traffic, even without having to pay for ads 🙂

 Take Advantage of Your Listing